-Any HAP contract executed after the 60 day period is void, and the PHA may not pay any housing assistance payment to the owner.
+Any HAP contract executed after the 60-day period is void, and the PHA may not pay any housing assistance payment to the owner.

 Owners who have not previously participated in the HCV program must attend a meeting with the PHA in which the terms of the Tenancy Addendum and the HAP contract will be explained.
 The PHA may waive this requirement on a case-by-case basis, if it determines that the owner is sufficiently familiar with the requirements and responsibilities under the HCV program.
+The owners may have also attended a briefing at one of the other Broward Housing Authorities, which meets the requirement.